StrongMama app

 -

-Balancing personal experience with research — as mothers ourselves, we had to consciously avoid bias and rely on data-driven insights.
+Balancing personal experience with research: as mothers myself, I had to consciously avoid bias and rely on data-driven insights.

 -